 Long-Term Support (LTS)

 Guaranteed stability, reliability, performance, security and version support from Progress for at least four years.
-With the series of 13.x releases, we’ve made significant enhancements to the Sitefinity platform.
+With the series of 13.x releases, we’ve made significant enhancements to the Sitefinity digital experience platform.
 The new Content UI is now complete, spanning page management, content editing, taxonomy and digital asset management.

 Our goal with 13.3 was to make the release as stable and reliable as possible to entice adopters to take advantage of these latest enhancements, wrapped into a mature, stable, long-term supported package.

 The introduction of the new shared content UI completes an entirely new and intuitive backend interface for page management, content editing, content classifications and digital asset management (images, videos, documents and files).
 In other words, a host of advanced features and capabilities that have been designed and perfected to help content creators be highly productive and flexible, without over-relying on IT.

 The ability to centrally manage reusable content is a key part of that flexible toolset.
 Shared Content blocks don’t just save time and effort—they put you in control of the visitor journey and overall experience you deliver to customers.
 Customize content to serve different purposes while sending out a cohesive and consistent message—whether you manage a single website or deliver content through multiple channels.